ellx-hub/docs/index.md

   }
 }
 ```
-In such situation the calculation node will adopt the values yielded by the iterator one by one:
+In such a situation the calculation node will adopt the values yielded by the iterator one by one:
 ```js
 for await (let value of output()) adopt(value);
 ```